BeatsuDev/showcase-projects/c/rubiks-cube/README.md

 freeglut3-dev `sudo apt install freeglut3-dev`.
 You might also need more libraries...
 Tested only on Ubuntu Budgie 22.04

-Compile with gcc: `gcc -lGL -lGLU -lglut -o main main.c`
+Compile with gcc: `gcc -o main main.c -lGL -lGLU -lglut -lm`

 Not all rotation animations were finished implemented, but the rotations should work (just without animations).
 This project was only to get started with OpenGL, and once I got